 Getting to Silver Bells in the City

 With 80,000 people coming into town, you can imagine that parking is a hot commodity.
-Luckily, all City of Lansing parking ramps are free beginning at 5 p.m.
+Luckily, some of the City of Lansing parking ramps and surface lots are free.
 If you don’t want to mess around with trying to find parking, here are some alternative options:

 - Carpool – Meet up with friends and family outside of the city and carpool in for the festival.
 This saves the hassle of finding your friends in the crowd, and you only have to find one parking space.